genoma/vim-less/README.md

 <br>

-# :warning: Mandatory Dependencies
+# :warning: Mandatory Dependencies :warning:

-### For the syntax files to work correctly you need to install the latest CSS runtime files from [Jules Wang repository](https://github.com/JulesWang/css.vim) :heavy_exclamation_mark:
+### For the syntax files to work correctly you need to install the latest CSS runtime files from [Jules Wang repository](https://github.com/JulesWang/css.vim)

 <br><br>